asambl docs

 • At a time.
 A specific date and time.

 • When I open a page.
-The next time you open a chosen page, such as your Inbox or Plans.
+The next time you open a chosen page: Dashboard, Calendar, Inbox, Plans, Library, or Ask.

 • Before an event.
-A lead time before a calendar event, from five minutes up to a day ahead.
+A lead time before a calendar event: 5 minutes, 15 minutes, 30 minutes, an hour, or a day ahead.

 • On a missed week.
 If a week goes by without your planning ritual, asambl reminds you to run it.